 We launch a new Master of Science degree in Biopharmaceutical Marketing.

-Results magazine, published semi-annually, highlights some of the USC School of Pharmacy’s latest advances and achievements, as well as the faculty, students, alumni and donors who make this work possible.
+Results magazine, published semi-annually, highlights some of the school’s latest advances and achievements, as well as the faculty, students, alumni and donors who make this work possible.